True Season of Love

 Olivia gently pushed him away.
 She stood and placed the chalcedony gems in their box.
 “I don’t know if it will work with us.”
 She nervously fingered the box.

 He would refuse to accept her returning his gift.
-It was his first gift of love to her.
+It was his first gift to her of love.

 “I won't mince words,” he said.
 “I’ve never had qualms letting go of a bad relationship.
 If you want to question me about my life, I will give you direct answers.
 I’m not perfect, nor are you.
 You should feel good about yourself as I do about you.

-“I see many wonderful qualities in you,” he said as he kissed her.
+“I see many wonderful qualities in you, Olivia,” he said as he kissed her.
 “And don’t push me away.
 I’m not going to hurt you.”

 Olivia relaxed in his arms.
 For the first time in her life, she felt safe.